The era of the founder Bernhard Heinrich Feldhaus (*1821 † 1900)

 1939

-In 1939, a channel drying of 60 m was built on the company premises, it was the last investment for many years.
-World War II and the post -war period interrupted the steady expansion of the Feldhaus brick factory for a few years.
-"Of course, the people here in the country never really felt bad," recalls Bernhard Joseph Feldhaus today.
-"Those who had their own agriculture always had enough food.
-You could have black battles.
-The people from the city made a pilgrimage to the country to get food."
+As late as 1939, a 60-meter-long drainage ditch was built on the company premises; it was the last investment for many years.
+World War II and the post-war period interrupted the steady expansion of the Feldhaus brickworks for several years.
+"Of course, things were never really bad for people here in the countryside," Bernhard Joseph Feldhaus recalls today.
+"Those who owned their own farmland at least always had enough food.
+You could butcher animals illegally.
+Back then, people from the city flocked to the countryside to get food."

 Impressions